pachyderm/pachyderm/doc/enterprise/s3gateway.md

 ### Create an S3 Bucket

-You can create an S3 bucket in Pachyderm from the MinIO client.
+You can create an S3 bucket in Pachyderm by using the AWS CLI or the MinIO client commands.
 The S3 bucket that you create is a branch in a repository in Pachyderm.

 To create an S3 bucket, complete the following steps:

-1. Use the `mc mb <host/branch.repo>` command to create a new S3 bucket, which is a repository with a branch in Pachyderm.
+1. Use the `mb <host/branch.repo>` command to create a new S3 bucket, which is a repository with a branch in Pachyderm.

    * If you are using `minikube`, type: